LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

    string parameter, which is the name of a database.

-Check Whether a Database is hosted by MySQL
+Check Whether a Database is Hosted by MySQL
 -------------------------------------------

 The following example shows how to use `lasso_datasourceIsMySQL` to check